stendarr/elo-ranking/README.md

 You can either enter the filename when prompted or hard-code it in the source.
 You can enter the filename without the `.txt` suffix.
 If you're feeling particularly cool you can pass the filename as a commandline argument:
 `python3 elo.py test_list`

+If you want to reset your list you can add `init` as an argument when running the command: `python3 elo.py test_list init`

 ## File Format
 You can use this script on any text list in the following format: